 The Master of Arts in Higher Education program enrolls in August.
-Applications are evaluated on a rolling basis.
-Please submit all required application materials by January 4.
-We encourage applicants to apply as early as possible for full scholarship consideration.
+Please submit all required application materials by the priority deadline, Monday January 10.
+We encourage applicants to apply as early as possible.
 Applications completed after the deadline will be considered based on space availability.
-The application for Fall 2021 admission will become available in early July.

 - Evidence of an earned bachelor’s degree from an accredited college or university